pa-digital/dft-dtro-api-docs/data-model-user-guide/source/validation.rst

 Validation approach
 *******************
-Schema validation
------------------
-Schema validation ensures that submitted D-TROs align with the data model.
-Schema validation is executed at the time of submission.
-The current version of the schema can be found within the D-TRO Beta GitHub repository: https://github.com/department-for-transport-public/D-TRO.
-The purpose of schema validation is to validate that a submitted payload conforms to all the rules outlined within the schema.
-This includes, but is not limited to, the following:
-    * All submitted property names match the naming convention
-    * Required properties are present
-    * Additional submitted properties not outlined in the schema are forbidden
-    * Data types are correct
-    * Values are one of a fixed enumeration, where required
-    * Numeric values are within a given range
-    * Strings are of a minimum/maximum length
-    * Arrays have a minimum/maximum number of items
-    * Values match expected formats/patterns, e.g. date formats, datetime formats
-    * Conditional logic, e.g. when a property has a certain value, this property must/must not exist

-Schema validation is implemented with Newtonsoft (https://www.newtonsoft.com/json).
-Newtonsoft provides a useful online schema validation tool, providing the ability to interactively validate payloads against a schema.
-This can be found here: https://www.jsonschemavalidator.net/.

-.. csv-table:: Schema Validation
-    :file: table_data/schema_validation.csv
-    :header-rows: 1

-Semantic validation
--------------------
 Semantic validation ensures that submitted D-TROs contain quality and representational data beyond alignment with the schema.
 Semantic validation is executed at the time of submission.
 Semantic validation is defined through two approaches.
 The first is to use JSON native validation where possible to validate ranges or types, through the use of schema validation (see above section).
 The second is to define more complex, dependent rules using code-side validation.

+Schema validation
+-----------------
+Full schema validation rules are given in the schema.

+Semantic validation
+-------------------

 .. csv-table:: Code Side Validation
     :file: table_data/code_side_validation.csv